Understanding - Acceptance - Support

 - Trauma

-Appointments available via telehealth or in-person in a lovely, historic building near Duke's East Campus.
+Appointments are available via telehealth or in-person in a lovely historic building near Duke's East Campus.

-I am an in-network provider for most commercial Blue Cross Blue Shield plans, the NC State Health Plan, The Duke University Student Health Plan, Aetna PPO and commercial plans, and traditional Medicare.
-I also work with individuals on a private pay basis.
-My standard fee for a 50-minute session is $150.
-The fee for the intake session, which is typically between 60-75 minutes in length, is $215.
+I am an in-network provider for most commercial Blue Cross Blue Shield plans, the NC State Health Plan, the Duke University Student Health Plan, Aetna PPO and commercial plans, Cigna, and traditional Medicare.

-If you have insurance benefits with a plan other than the ones listed above, I can provide you with a monthly "super-bill" to assist you in accessing out-of-network benefits that you may be eligible for.
-Please call your insurance company to inquire about your plan benefits for out-of-network mental health services.
+If your insurance plan is not listed above, I can provide a monthly "super-bill" to help you access any out-of-network benefits for which you may be eligible.
+Please contact your insurance company to confirm your plan's coverage for out-of-network mental health services.

 Change is a process.

-Humans are highly individualized beings, with vast differences in life experiences, personalities, strengths, needs, and goals.
+Humans are highly individualized, with vast differences in life experiences, personalities, strengths, needs, and goals.
 Therapy should be adaptive and flexible, as individualized as the people we serve.

-My approach is relational, collaborative, grounded in evidence-based practices, and tailored to the individual needs and strengths of each client.
-While I appreciate and draw from various theoretical underpinnings, my intention is to create the right therapeutic space for each client to move in the direction of their identified goals.
-This begins by developing safety and trust in the relationship.
+My approach is relational, collaborative, and grounded in the individual needs and strengths of each client.
+While I appreciate and draw from various theoretical frameworks, my intention is to create the right therapeutic space for each client to move in the direction of their identified goals.
+This begins by building safety and trust in the relationship.

-I am engaged in ongoing learning focused on the growing body of knowledge around trauma and the interconnection of the mind and body.
-I practice through an attachment-based, trauma-informed, humanistic and holistic lens, working to understand the whole person in the context of their history, experiences, and systems within which they live and function.
-In session, I often integrate mindfulness practices, encourage self-reflection and development of insight and self-awareness, and utilize process-based therapy approaches, such as Acceptance and Commitment Therapy.
-When appropriate for an individual client, I utilize structured therapeutic protocols including Cognitive Processing Therapy and Prolonged Grief Therapy.
+I practice through a trauma-informed, humanistic, and holistic lens, working to understand the whole person in the context of their history, experiences, and the systems that shape their lives.
+In session, I often integrate mindfulness practices, encourage self-reflection, and cultivate insight and self-awareness.
+I generally utilize process-based therapy approaches, such as Acceptance and Commitment Therapy, while also drawing on additional training in Cognitive Processing Therapy and Prolonged Grief Therapy to support healing from trauma and complicated grief.

 “The good life is a process, not a state of being.
 It is a direction, not a destination.”